JoshDoug/Notes/Containers-and-VMs/Vagrant/vagrantup.md

   * To stop a vm: `vagrant halt 1a2b3c4d`
   * To remove a vm: `vagrant destroy 1a2b3c4d`
 * List local boxes: `vagrant box list`
+* Run provisioners again: `vagrant up --provision`, to stop the provisioners running use `--no-provision`

+Tip for removing multiple VMs on macOS: select hash id with `CMD + Alt` key for rectangular text selection and copy it to clipboard (easier than remembering SED & AWK args), run `vagrant destroy $(pbpaste)`, this will still require confirming you want to destroy each box, might be possible to automate this with the `yes` command.

 ### Vagrant Snapshots